Global Health Teams History

 Originally incorporated as the Seattle-King County Disaster Team on December 20, 1985.

-In addition to the events listed here, Global Health Teams has continuously coordinated medical services and staffing for the Leon clinic in Haiti since 1998.
-We also provide healthcare related support and training for other organizations in the Grand’Anse province.
+Since 1998, GHT has also coordinated medical services and staffing year-round for the Leon clinic in Haiti.
+We also expanded to provide medical care in other remote areas to better serve the local area.
+Additionally, we also provide healthcare related support and training for other groups in the Grand’Anse province.

 Activities listed here have been through GHT (formerly SKCDT) as well as with the National Disaster Medical System (NDMS) Disaster Medical Assistance Team Washington-1 (DMAT WA-1).
-GHT is no longer affiliated with NDMS or DMAT WA-1.
-This change was made in compliance with United States Federal requirements that NDMS teams separate from associated private, non-profit entities.
+GHT is no longer connected with NDMS or DMAT WA-1.
+To comply with United States Federal requirements that NDMS teams separate from their related private, non-profit entities we made the change to separate our non-profit organization.